I have the flu, can I travel?

 - Research in-country health care resources in case of a medical emergency.

 - Influenza vaccination before travel is always a wise precaution, particularly where outbreaks are occurring, and is particularly important for high-risk people (link)

-Six countries— Bangladesh, China, Egypt, India, Indonesia, and Vietnam—have widespread and ongoing infections of H5N1 Avian Flu in their poultry.
+Countries such as Bangladesh, China, Egypt, India and Indonesia, have widespread and ongoing infections of H5N1 Avian Flu in their poultry.
+There have also been some cases of H7N9 Avian Flu detected in China.
 Visit the World Health Organization website for the latest situation.

-Seasonal flu vaccines do not protect against H5N1 influenza so the best way to prevent infection is to avoid any contact with sick or dead poultry.
-This includes avoiding visiting live poultry markets that may be infected with H5N1 when traveling.
-Also avoid sick people who might have H5N1 virus infection in affected countries.
+Seasonal flu vaccines do not protect against H5N1 or H7N9 influenza so the best way to prevent infection is to avoid any contact with sick or dead poultry.
+This includes avoiding visiting live poultry markets that may be infected with the Avian viruses when traveling.
+Also avoid sick people who might have been exposed to the virus in the above mentioned countries.

 Will the vaccine given in Australia protect me in other parts of the world?